edgexfoundry/edgex-cli/README.md

       list        A list of readings across devices or pertaining to a specified device
 ```
 ```
-    status        This command pings each edgex microservice and prints their status.
+    status        Checks the current status of each microservice
-                  This command is not stable yet.
 ```
 ```
     subscription